NithinKalidas/Appian/Generic.md

  * k3.lic for engines
  * k4.lic for the data server

-## 33. what is health chekup and use case?
+## 33. What is health chekup and use case?
-check metrics and performance log critical fix, high fix, medium,  low (check if fix)
+Check metrics and performance log critical fix, high fix, medium,  low (check if fix)

 ## 34. What is monitoring and use case?
  * Health Dashboard: Overall system health view showing performance, errors, and resource usage.